graphistry/graphistry-js/README.md

 - You can configure your Graphistry server to run as http, https, or both
 - Uploads require authentication
+  - **Recommended**: The `Client` class provides modern JWT-based authentication for both browser and Node.js environments
   - The `node-api` client already uses the new JWT-based protocol ("API 3")
-  - Deprecated: The clientside JavaScript convenience APIs still use the deprecrated "API 1" protocol (key-based), which lacks JWT-based authentication and authorization
+  - **Deprecated**: The clientside JavaScript convenience APIs still use the deprecated "API 1" protocol (key-based), which lacks JWT-based authentication and authorization
     - We recommend clients instead use `fetch` or other HTTP callers to directly invoke the REST API: See how the `node-api` performs it
     - The client JavaScript APIs will updated to the new JWT method alongside recent CORS and SSO updates; contact staff if you desire assistance
+  - **Deprecated**: Legacy API key authentication is still supported but will be phased out
 - Sessions are based on unguessable web keys: sharing a secret ID means sharing read access
 - Datasets are immutable and thus their integrity is safe for sharing, while session state (e.g., filters) are writable: share a copy when in doubt